tectonic-typesetting/tectonic-texlive-bundles/README.md

 - A Rust toolchain if you want to create “indexed tar” bundles.
 You don’t need Rust if you want to create a bundle and test it locally.

+This repo also contains a `shell.nix` with pinned versions that contains all dependencies.